 In doing a little research I found that Coconut flour is a fairly good alternative.
 Coconut is naturally low in digestible carbohydrate, contains no gluten, is cheaper than most other nut flours, is loaded with health-promoting fiber and important nutrients, and tastes terrific.

 Coconut flour is made from finely ground coconut meat with most of the moisture and fat removed.
 Coconut flour contains less carbohydrate than soy or other nut flours.
 It contains more calorie-free fiber than other wheat alternatives.
 Coconut flour also provides a good source of protein.
 While coconut flour does not contain gluten—the type of protein found in many grains—it does not lack protein.
 It contains more protein than enriched white flour, rye flour, or cornmeal and about as much as whole wheat flour.

-So here’s the down side of using coconut flour.
-First it’s expensive.
+So here’s the downside of using coconut flour.
+First, it’s expensive.
 I think I calculated that these donuts cost me about $2 each.
-Second they do reduce the calories from a regular deep fried donut (Krispy Kreme Donuts are around 400 Calories) coming in just under 200 calories.
-They aren’t that any less calories than making a baked donut with wheat flour.
+Second, they do reduce the calories from a regular deep fried donut (Krispy Kreme Donuts are around 400 Calories) coming in just under 200 calories.
+They aren’t that any fewer calories than making a baked donut with wheat flour.
 But if you take into consideration that coconut flour is better for you and your digestive system then that becomes a positive.

-In the end I decided that I will use Coconut flour again in the future but it will be for special desserts not my everyday baking.
-For now, I’m still the most happy with the oat flour unless someone can share with me another flour to try.
+In the end, I decided that I will use Coconut flour again in the future but it will be for special desserts, not my everyday baking.
+For now, I’m still the happiest with the oat flour unless someone can share with me another flour to try.